AhsanAyaz/ionic-el-scroll/README.md

 ## Install
 1. download the files
 	1. Bower
-		1. add `"angular-el-scroll": "latest"` to your `bower.json` file then run `bower install` OR run `bower install angular-el-scroll`
+		1. add `"ionic-el-scroll": "latest"` to your `bower.json` file then run `bower install` OR run `bower install ionic-el-scroll`
 2. include the files in your app
 	1. `el-scroll.min.js`
 	2. `el-scroll.less` OR `el-scroll.min.css` OR `el-scroll.css`
-3. include the module in angular (i.e. in `app.js`) - `Ahsan Ayaz.angular-el-scroll`
+3. include the module in angular (i.e. in `app.js`) - `Ahsan Ayaz.ionic-el-scroll`

 See the `gh-pages` branch, files `bower.json` and `index.html` for a full example.

 ## Documentation
-See the `el-scroll.js` file top comments for usage examples and documentation https://github.com/Ahsan Ayaz/angular-el-scroll/blob/master/el-scroll.js
+See the `el-scroll.js` file top comments for usage examples and documentation https://github.com/Ahsan Ayaz/ionic-el-scroll/blob/master/el-scroll.js

 ## Development